renehorstmann/Pixelc/README.md

     - bottom part

 - reset camera with camera size and actual main (midscreen) rect (90%)

-- dialog and tool in a sub dir with a file for each class
-  - default member and static function names

 - rethink layers and frames?